 The Familiar Face function captures the face of all who approach your door, letting you assign names to those you know in the app.
 So, the next time they arrive at your door, the app will offer up a notification identifying them.
 The more times a person visits, the bigger the library of shots, thus enabling the facial recognition to improve over time.

 Of all the video doorbells reviewed here, the Nest Hello records footage at the lowest resolution.
-Nevertheless, we still found the image detailed enough to see exactly who was at the door – and the two-way talk function worked flawlessly to enable us to converse with callers, too.
+Nevertheless, we still found the image detailed enough to see exactly who was at the door.

 As is the case with most video doorbells, a subscription will be necessary to get anything more than the basics.
 Nest Hello will save video clips of detected motion and people from the past three hours, but footage older than that will be deleted unless you subscribe to Nest Aware, which costs from $5 / £5 / AU$9 per month.